icarusfactor/Mastodon-install-on-cPanel/README.md

 Step 14:

 Copy example enviroment file and before editing this file, generate four different secrets by running the following command three times.
-You will need to set these secrets in the configuration file variables RAILS_ENV,VAPID_PRIVATE_KEY,VAPID_PUBLIC_KEY
+You will need to set these secrets in the configuration file variables RAILS_ENV,VAPID_PRIVATE_KEY,VAPID_PUBLIC_KEY We will foll out some other parts , but the install in the next step will ask as well, just make sure to get the keys installed.
 ```
 cp .env.production.sample .env.production